Milkshiift/Simple-Text-Obfuscator/README.md

 # Simple-Text-Obfuscator
-Obfuscate and decode any string
+This script places your string of characters in a randomly generated string, making it very hard for someone to find it when they don't know what to look for.

+**THIS IS NOT ENCRYPTION**

 # How to use?

-**YOU NEED TO INSTALL PYTHON TO USE OBFUSCATOR**

-To obfuscate write `python3 main.py` in console in main.py file directory
+To obfuscate execute `py main.py` in console in the directory where main.py is located
-Then write word you need to obfuscate and press enter.
+Then write a string you need to obfuscate and press enter.
-Then write length of obfuscated string
+Then write the length of a nonsence string
 **IT MUST BE A MULTIPLE OF 3**
-After that you get file named `output.txt` which contains your obfuscated word.
+After that a file which contains your obfuscated string `output.txt` will apear.

-To decode write `python3 decode.py` in console in decode.py file directory
+To deobfuscate execute `py decode.py` in console in the directory where decode.py is located.
-Then write name of txt file with obfuscated word.
+Then write the name of txt file with an obfuscated string.
-After that you get your decoded word in console.
+After that you will get your decoded word in the console.